Strong Customer Authentication

 What is Strong Customer Authentication?

-Strong Customer Authentication (SCA) provides extra layers of security when you buy things online or make payments online, such as when using Online Banking.
-You may have already noticed some changes to your Online Banking payments and some online card payments.
+Strong Customer Authentication (SCA) provides extra security for online payments.
+This could be when you buy things online or make payments using Online Banking.

-When a payment requires SCA we use two types of authentication out of three possible options, also known as two-factor authentication.
+When a payment requires SCA we use two types of authentication out of three possible options.
+This is also known as two-factor authentication.
 These are:

 • something you know (e.g. Security Number)